scazan/blocksosc/README.md

 # BlocksOSC
 A program to transmit OSC data directly from the ROLI Lightpad Block.
+By default, it also turns off the LEDs and only uses them to show touch data while performing.

 Currently transmits OSC messages to localhost, port 57120 with the following messages:

 ```
+/block/lightpad/0/on - (fingerIndex, x, y, z)
+/block/lightpad/0/off - (fingerIndex)
-/block/touch/on (startX, startY, x, y, z) // Touch occured at startX, startY
+/block/lightpad/0/position - (fingerIndex, x, y, z)
-/block/touch/off (startX, startY, x, y)// Touch that started at startX, startY has now ended
-/block/touch/position (startX, startY, x, y, z) // Current touch position of touch that started at startX, startY
-/block/touch/button (1) // The button on the side of the device was pushed
+/block/lightpad/0/button - (1)
 ```

-It gives startX and startY as an quick and dirty way to have multi-touch IDs.

 Very early in development.
-Support for multi-modes and addressing the LEDs over OSC is planned.
+Support for multiple-modes and addressing the LEDs over OSC is planned.